Netscape 6 Review

 - Slow on initial load

-- Can crash on loading certain pages
+- Stability issues, crash loading certain pages

 - Still limited Java support

 Great browser suite.
-Hope to see the Java problems corrected
+Hope to see the Java problems corrected.